awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 The corresponding scala code is .isNonNegative("count")
 ```

-Finally, we look at the suggestions for the `name` and `status` columns.
+Finally, we look at the suggestions for the `productName` and `status` columns.
 Both of them did not have a single missing value in the example data, so an `isComplete` constraint is suggested for them.
 Furthermore, both of them only have a small set of possible values, therefore an `isContainedIn` constraint is suggested, which would check that future values are also contained in the range of observed values.
 ```
-Constraint suggestion for 'name': 'name' is not null The corresponding scala code is .isComplete("name")
+Constraint suggestion for 'productName': 'productName' is not null The corresponding scala code is .isComplete("productName")

-Constraint suggestion for 'name': 'name' has value range 'thingC', 'thingA', 'thingB', 'thingE', 'thingD' The corresponding scala code is .isContainedIn("name", Array("thingC", "thingA", "thingB", "thingE", "thingD"))
+Constraint suggestion for 'productName': 'productName' has value range 'thingC', 'thingA', 'thingB', 'thingE', 'thingD' The corresponding scala code is .isContainedIn("productName", Array("thingC", "thingA", "thingB", "thingE", "thingD"))

 Constraint suggestion for 'status':	'status' is not null The corresponding scala code is .isComplete("status")